se-edu/learningresources/contents/scala/Scala.md

 ## Noteworthy Scala Features

-Following are some noteworthy Scala features:
+Given below are some noteworthy Scala features:

 ### Type Inference
 Scala allows [**type inference**](https://docs.scala-lang.org/tour/type-inference.html), which means it detects the data type of an expression automatically.
 The user is not required to annotate redundant type information in Scala.